 I am passionate about the use of field experiments in economics and the social sciences, and I have spent my career promoting their use.
 Before my dissertation at MIT in 1996, field experiments were quite rare in economics.
 Now there are dozens of people regularly performing field experiments to learn about economic and social behavior.
 Most people still consider economics to be an observational rather than an experimental science, but that has been changing significantly.

 I am a research scientist at Google.
-Before that, I was at Yahoo!
-Research where I worked primarily on experiments to measure the effects of online advertising.
+Before that, I spent five years at Yahoo!
+Research, where I worked primarily on experiments to measure the effects of online advertising.
 Previously, I was also a professor of economics at the University of Arizona.
 I have also taught in the department of Economics at Vanderbilt University, and in the department of Management and Strategy at Northwestern University.

 In 2010, I settled in Berkeley, California, with my wife Jill Sazama.
 I am finally feeling a bit settled in the Bay Area, after